ninoNinkovic/LiveStamps/README.md

 Document type detection/auto menu generation is already implemented, it is for the most part a matter of simply writing the definition files:

-**Assistance creating Language specific definition files with code snippets would be very much appreciated!**
+**Assistance creating language specific definition files with code snippets would be very much appreciated!**

 #### Installation: